DataPortsProject/data-governance-api/README.md

 # data-governance-api
-This module is a component of the Data Governance system and provides a REST API for interacting with the Data Governance [chaincodes](https://github.com/DataPortsProject/data-governance-smart-contracts).
+This module serves as the Hyperledger Fabric client for the Data Governance component and provides a REST API for interacting with the Data Governance [chaincodes](https://github.com/DataPortsProject/data-governance-smart-contracts).
 Additionally, it requires the presence of the Data Governance Hyperledger Fabric network.

 ## Prerequisites